oneeve8/kobble-data/content/Information.md

 What are we trying to prove?

-We are trying to prove whether our earth and cosmos is:
+We are trying to prove whether our earth and cosmos:

 1. Spherical or flat?
 2. Spinning or stationary?